Approximate perfect fluid solutions with quadrupole moment: Interior metric

 \section{Interior metric}

 As mentioned in the Introduction, in this work, we will concentrate on the case of static perfect fluid spacetimes.
-There are many forms to write down the corresponding line element and, in principle, all of them must be equivalent \cite{solutions}.
-However, certain forms of the line element turn out to be convenient for investigating a particular problem.
-Our experience with numerical perfect fluid solutions \cite{quev12} indicates that for the case under consideration the line element \be ds^2 = fdt^2 - \frac{e^{2\gamma}}{f}\left(\frac{dr^2}{h} + d\theta^2\right) -\frac{\mu^2}{f}d\varphi^2\ , \ee is particularly convenient.
-Here $f=f(r,\theta)$, $\gamma=\gamma(r,\theta)$, $\mu=\mu(r,\theta)$, and $h=h(r)$.
-A redefinition of the coordinate $r$ leads to an equivalent line element which has been used to investigate anisotropic static fluids \cite{hdio13}.
+There are many forms to write down the corresponding line element and, in principle, all of them could lead to different particular solutions \cite{solutions}.
+Therefore, the choice of the line element is important for obtaining particular families of solutions.
+Certain forms of the line element turn out to be convenient for investigating a particular problem.
+Our experience with numerical perfect fluid solutions \cite{quev12} indicates that for the case under consideration the line element